openstack/openstack-manuals/doc/admin-guide-cloud/source/blockstorage_ratelimit_volume_copy_bandwidth.rst

-To configure the volume copy bandwidth limit, set the ``volume_copy_bps_limit`` option in the configuration groups for each back end in the :file:`cinder.conf` file.
+To configure the volume copy bandwidth limit, set the ``volume_copy_bps_limit`` option in the configuration groups for each back end in the ``cinder.conf`` file.
 This option takes the integer of maximum bandwidth allowed for volume data copy in byte per second.
 If this option is set to ``0``, the rate-limit is disabled.

 While multiple volume data copy operations are running in the same back end, the specified bandwidth is divided to each copy.

-Example :file:`cinder.conf` configuration file to limit volume copy bandwidth of ``lvmdriver-1`` up to 100 MiB/s:
+Example ``cinder.conf`` configuration file to limit volume copy bandwidth of ``lvmdriver-1`` up to 100 MiB/s:

 .. code-block:: ini